nuxencs/seasonpackarr/README.md

 The only action your filter needs is the Webhook action described below.
-When it hits `/api/parse`, seasonpackarr parses the torrent file, hardlinks the matching episodes into the correct season pack folder, adds the torrent to your torrent client, rechecks it so the already present files are recognised, and starts it.
-Do **not** add a separate qBittorrent or Transmission action to the filter - seasonpackarr owns adding the torrent to the client, and a client action would add it a second time.
+When it hits `/api/parse`, seasonpackarr parses the torrent file, hardlinks the matching episodes into the correct season pack folder, adds the torrent to your torrent client, checks it so the already present files are recognised, and starts it.
+Do **not** add a separate torrent-client action to the filter. seasonpackarr owns adding the torrent to the client, and another client action would add it a second time.

 > [!WARNING]
 > Breaking change when upgrading from an older version:
-> 1. Remove the qBittorrent or Transmission action from your seasonpackarr filter and keep only the Webhook action.
+> 1. Remove the torrent-client action from your seasonpackarr filter and keep only the Webhook action.
 > 2. Replace `preImportPath` in your config with the per-client [Import Policy](#import-policy); hardlinks now land
 >    under the import destination resolved from the client.
 > 3. Remove `parseTorrentFile` from your config; torrent parsing is now always on.